 3.2 We may also collect and process technical information about your computer, including (where available) your Internet Protocol address, login information, operating system and browser type and version, for system administration purposes and to report aggregate information to other organisations (including our funders).
 When reporting to other organisations, this is statistical data about the browsing actions and patterns of usage of our sites, and does not (of itself) identify any individual by name.

-3.3 We will continue to hold your personal details for seven years after your last invoice to us.
+3.3 We will continue to hold your personal details for seven years.
 After which we will either delete your personal data, or keep it because you have asked us to.

 (4) How we use information about you